realworldocaml/book/en/12a-parsing-json-and-xml.md

 } with xml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is a standard record type definition with the addition of `with xml`.
+This is a standard record type definition with the addition of `with xml` at the end.
 This uses a syntax extension to signify that we wish to generate boilerplate code for handling this record as an XML document.

 <sidebar>
 <title>Invoking `camlp4` syntax extensions</title>

 The OCaml compiler can call `camlp4` automatically during a compilation to preprocess the source files.
 This is specified via the `-pp` flag to the compiler.
-You don't normally need to specify this flag yourself, and instead use the `ocamlfind` utility to generate the require flags for you.
+You don't normally need to specify this flag yourself.
+Use the `ocamlfind` utility instead to generate the right command-line flags for you.
 Here's a small shell script which preprocesses a source file with the COW syntax extension:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .sh }
 #!/bin/sh -x